 1. Communication

-Analysing the customer requirements, the developers proceed to construct the prototype.
+Analyzing the customer requirements, the developers proceed to construct the prototype.

-2. Construct Prototype
+2. Construct a Prototype

 3. Customer Evaluation